cloudposse/atmos/website/docs/reference/alternatives.md

 :::tip Atmos Differentiators
 Atmos not only supports Terraform, but can be used to manage any CLI.
-For example, by combining [Custom commands](/core-concepts/custom-commands) and [workflows](/core-concepts/workflows) it's possible support any CLI tool (even the ones listed below) or even reimplement core functionality of atmos.
+For example, by combining [Custom commands](/core-concepts/custom-commands) and [workflows](/core-concepts/workflows), it's possible to support any CLI tool (even the ones listed below) or even reimplement core functionality of atmos.
 That's how extensible it is.
 :::